-I achieved an overall of 70 in the GAMSAT and In this article I’ll be sharing all the GAMSAT preparation materials I used for the exam and give a breakdown of my GAMSAT preparation strategy.
+I achieved 67/70/81 in the GAMSAT and In this article I’ll be sharing all the GAMSAT preparation materials I used for the exam and give a breakdown of my GAMSAT preparation strategy.

-If you are new to the blog my name is Michael and I’m one of the guys behind the MEDIC BLOG.
-Recently, I’ve been asked by a lot of readers to share the resources I used to prepare for the Graduate Medical School Admissions Test (GAMSAT), so I’ve decided to write this article to not just only share all the GAMSAT preparation materials I used but also give some insight into preparing for the GAMSAT and how I achieved an overall of 70.
+If you are new to the blog my name is Michael and I’m one of the guys behind the THE MEDIC BLOG.
+Recently, I’ve been asked by a lot of readers to share the resources I used to prepare for the Graduate Medical School Admissions Test (GAMSAT), so I’ve decided to write this article to not just only share all the GAMSAT preparation materials I used but also give some insight into preparing for the GAMSAT and how I achieved my score.

 The GAMSAT is the admission test required by some graduate medical school programmes to assist in the selection of students to participate in graduate-entry medical programs in Australia, Ireland and the UK.
 The exam draws on a wide ranging number of skills and subject knowledge naturally aligned to problem-based learning in most medical programmes.
 It tests basic science concepts as well as general skills in problem solving, critical thinking and writing.
 Please note: If your degree is in a non-scientific field of study you can still sit the GAMSAT exam and succeed – a science degree is not always a requirement for graduate medicine, in fact some universities encourage applications from candidates who have achieved academic excellence in other fields.
 However, I do seriously recommend taking extra time to grasp core scientific concepts in biological and physical sciences during your preparation.